 Best Japanese restaurants in Melbourne

 Ishizuka is a Japanese restaurant specialising in a kaiseki menu.
-In a commitment-phobic world it almost requires a session with a therapist to sign up for a 10-plus-course, two-plus-hour procession of miniaturised dishes for $220 a head, sans drinks.
+In a commitment-phobic world, it almost requires a session with a therapist to sign up for a 10-plus-course, two-plus-hour procession of miniaturised dishes for $285a head, sans drinks.
 But Ishizuka is worth the time, expense, and trouble of finding it.

 Supernormal is no longer just Tokyo-inspired; it now lends its flavours to some other big cities like Seoul, Hong Kong and Shanghai as well.
-Dishes like the New England lobster roll and the twice-cooked duck leg bao have never left the menu, but newer items like the tonkatsu sandwich and the sweet, soft, double-steamed, once-fried, O’Connor braised brisket and leek buns accompanied with a sharp, black vinegar, spring onion and fermented chilli sauce arguably outshine the classics.
+Dishes like the New England lobster roll and the twice-cooked duck leg bao have never left the menu, but newer items like the Wagyu flank served with kombu butter and Tropea onion and the peanut butter parfait topped with salted caramel and soft chocolate are almost as good as the classics.

 On a Carlton corner, Ima Project Café is breathing new life into smashed avo.
 Japanese twists on archetypal breakfast dishes can also be found in Ima’s miso-infused tomato baked eggs and the porridge drizzled with Mitarashi syrup, a traditional Japanese sauce made from soy sauce and sugar.
 Plus, the classic Japanese breakfast set of fish and rice is on the menu.

-The opening of a restaurant from Chris Lucas, the svengali behind Melbourne greats Chin Chin, Hawker Hall, Kong and Baby, is generally accompanied by the kind of media hoopla reserved for retiring members of the Royal family, so here’s the deal: all you have heard about Kisume, the Lucas Group’s three floors of Nipponesque dining power, is true, and then doubly so.
+The opening of a restaurant from Chris Lucas, the svengali behind Melbourne greats like Chin Chin, Hawker Hall, Kong and Baby, is generally accompanied by the kind of media hoopla reserved for retiring members of the Royal family.
+We're here to tell you that all you have heard about Kisumé, the Lucas Group’s three floors of Japanese dining power, is true, and then doubly so.

 More of Melbourne's best eats